MichaelABryant/bird-identifier/README.md

 I then implemented image augmentation, because the model was fitting the training set faster than the validation set.

-After this, I experimented with different amounts of hidden layers and number of neurons.
-I found that wider neural networks had higher accuracy than deep neural networks.
+After this, I experimented with different amounts of additional hidden layers and number of neurons.
+I found that adding one wide additional layer improved accuracy over multiple additional hidden layers.
 The number of neurons I settled on was 1950 in a single layer.
 I used flatten and batch normalization to improve the performance.

 Lastly, the validation accuracy plateaued around 90%, but I prevented by reducing the learning rate each time a plateau occurred.